Mercury in fish: The trouble with tuna and other seafood

 • why parents should be concerned about mercury in fish, and

-The benefits and risks of eating fish
+The benefits of eating fish

 For example, a study tracking Inuit infants measured DHA concentrations in their umbilical cords.
 Babies with higher cord DHA concentration performed better on visual, motor, and mental tests in the first 12 months after birth (Jacobsen et al 2008).